-Pieris AG's reporting currency is U.S. dollars.
-During the years ended December 31, 2013 and 2012, Pieris AG had operations in Germany with a functional currency of the euro.
+The Company's reporting currency is U.S. dollars.
+During the years ended December 31, 2014 and 2013, the Company had operations in Germany with a functional currency of the euro, in Australia with a functional currency of the Australian dollar and in the U.S. with a functional currency of the U.S. dollar.
 All amounts in the financial statements where the functional currency is not the U.S. dollar are translated into U.S. dollar equivalents at exchange rates as follows:

-- assets and liabilities at period-end rates, - income statement accounts at average exchange rates for the period, and - components of equity at historical rates.
+- assets and liabilities at period-end rates; - income statement accounts at average exchange rates for the period; and - · components of equity at historical rates.